-About the Handling of Keys for a Lease House in Japan
+About the Handling of Keys for a Rental Housing Japan

 What should you do if you lose a key for a lease house?